Hard Rock Cafe, Station Square

-One of my best friends was curator for the hard Rock Café in in an undisclosed location in the US.
-Prior to the opening of the restaurant, he was responsible for inventorying, cleaning, and deciding where to hang all of the priceless memorabilia.
+One of my best friends was curator for the hard Rock Café.
+He was responsible for inventorying, cleaning, and deciding where to hang all of the priceless memorabilia.
 It was early 1989, a few months after Mr. Roy Orbison passed away, and the restaurant had received one of his guitars, signed of course.
 The instrument was particularly valuable.
 One evening I got a call from my friend, let’s call him Bill A. Bill was a bit panicked because he had done something very bad.
 While cleaning the famous rocker’s guitar, he had inadvertently wiped off the autograph.
 So, what does one do when making such a catastrophic mistake?
 Well, you go out to Office Depot, purchase a like-colored pen, and try your best to duplicate the autograph.
 So, all these years later, this slightly-less-valuable guitar still hangs on the wall of the San Diego’s hard Rock Café.

 I recently had the opportunity to dine at the hard Rock Café in Station Square with a friend.
 The large restaurant had pictures of famous musicians were all over the place- old faded leather jackets from famous rockers, electric guitars, and other musical instruments hung on the wall.
 Music was blaring over the loud speakers (80’s tunes!) but my dinner companion and I had no problems having a conversation.